About Andee Mazzocco

 - Say because I help my clients tell their stories, translating complex ideas into memorable images.

 - Grid because it is the foundation of both good graphic design and good communities.
 In graphic design, the grid is the invisible backbone for the elements of a layout, giving structure and rhythm.
 Grid also references the street arrangements that are so important to my work in urban planning, the energy networks that are critical to the natural systems I advocate for, and the circuitry that connects and defines the communities I serve.

 "I look to Andee to tell a story, to make boring, staid facts compelling, to take grand, complex ideas and make them obvious with a quick look at a page, and to make ideas beautiful.
 I look to Andee because she is amazing at presenting a textbook chapter's worth of information in a single image."

 "Andee has a remarkable ability to fluidly cross disciplinary boundaries.
 She has an exemplary dedication to craft and an unflappable ability to communicate complex ideas."

--Harris Steinberg, Executive Director of Drexel University's Lindy Institute for Urban Innovation
+-Harris Steinberg, Executive Director, Drexel University Lindy Institute for Urban Innovation

 "To me, nothing is more important than trusting someone's judgment.
 Andee's work product is some of the most well-received we've ever had, and the process behind the scenes is so collaborative and enjoyable!"

--Elizabeth Sweeney, former Communications and Publications Manager, Americans for the Arts
+-Elizabeth Sweeney, former Communications & Publications Manager, Americans for the Arts

 "Andee can take our knotty, complex issues and turn them into striking visualizations."